 “Manuel was great.
 I feel he showed us more than we were expecting and explained things with much detail.
 He also took us to a great restaurant with beautiful view.”

-After learning a bit about cacao, your tour guide will bring you to the Volio Waterfall.
-It’s about a twenty-minute hike through the jungle to a twelve-meter high waterfall in the mountains of Talamanca.
-You can swim if you’d like.
-Should the waterfall be too dry (this can sometimes happen during the dry season), your tour guide will lead you to a different waterfall in the same area where you can enjoy swimming in the pools there.
-Your feet may get wet while you’re exploring the waterfall so we advise you to wear appropriate shoes or bring an extra pair for changing into after the hike.
+After learning a bit about cacao, your tour guide will bring you to a waterfall with beautiful swimming holes.
+It's about a ten-minutes hike down some stairs and through the jungle to several waterfalls in the mountains of Talamanca.
+You can swim if you'd like.
+Your feet may get wet while you're exploring the waterfall so we advise you to wear appropriate shoes or bring an extra pair for changing into after the hike.

 |Fitness level:||The Jaguar Animal Rescue Center and Chocolate Lady are suitable for all fitness levels although they are unfortunately not wheelchair accessible.
 The waterfall trail is not long but can be steep and sometimes muddy so an adequate fitness level is suggested.
 The second waterfall option is a shorter walk, so should you prefer that regardless of water level, please let us know.|